bjlkeng/bjlkeng.github.io/source/posts/tensors-manifolds-and-metric-spaces.rst

 |h3| 3.2 "Smooth" Riemannian Manifolds |h3e|

-The examples in the last section all had some nice properties: they were "smooth" (and not just because they were good talkers)!
+The examples in the last section all had some nice properties: they were "smooth" (and not just because they are good talkers)!
 We want to turn our investigation of manifolds to "well-behaved" ones where we can do all the nice calculus-related operations such as differentiation or integration in order to do nice things like calculate distance or area/volume.